 Select.
-The top-grade, select pine boards are free of knot and blemishes and are generally a uniform color.
+The top-grade, Select pine boards are free of knots and blemishes and are generally a uniform color.
 Besides enhancing appearance, the absence of knots makes the wood more stable and less likely to warp.
 This is the most expensive grade, but it’s the one you should choose for cabinetry.

 Construction.
-Boards in the construction grade do not meet the appearance requirements to be classified as common, so they are even less expensive.
+Boards in the Construction grade do not meet the appearance requirements to be classified as Common, so they are even less expensive.
 They may have knots, sap veins, and other blemishes, but they are still structurally sound.
 This grade is the one from which pressure-treated boards are manufactured.
-Stud grade is a subset consisting of boards that are stable enough to be milled into 2 x 4s for structural framing.
+Stud grade is a subset consisting of stable boards to be milled into 2 x 4s for structural framing.

-You can purchase pine boards either primed, pre-painted, or in its natural finish at Millhurst Mills.
+You can purchase primed, pre-painted pine boards or their natural finish at Millhurst Mills Remodeling Center.

-Millhurst Mills carries a wide range of plywood for your indoor and outdoor projects.
+Millhurst Mills Remodeling Center carries a wide range of plywood for your indoor and outdoor projects.
 Plywood comes in many different thicknesses, material types, grades, and cores.
-It’s essential to choose plywood made for your specific interior or exterior project.
+Choosing plywood made for your specific interior or exterior project is essential.

 PLYWOOD GRADES A & B